Massachusetts Department of Conservation & RecreationSuggest an update

 Eligible projects require documented land owner permission and community support.

-MassTrails grants are reviewed and recommended by the Massachusetts Recreational Trails Advisory Board (MARTAB) and the Commonwealth's Inter-Agency Trails Team.
+MassTrails grants are reviewed and recommended by the Governor's Inter-Agency Trails Team and the Massachusetts Recreational Trails Advisory Board (MARTAB).

 MassTrails Grants are funded through two different sources: